 - Fewer than 2-8%* of sexual assault reports are false reports.
 These numbers are similar to any other crime.

-- Do not make decisions for the survivor.
-The assault took control away from the victim-survivor, and though well intentioned, making decisions for them may take control away again.
+- Focus on offering options, rather than giving advice or making decisions for the victim-survivor.
+The assault took control away from the victim-survivor, and though well-intentioned, making decisions for them can make them feel as though they are still not in control

 - Focus on the survivor's needs.
+Allow the victim-survivor to dictate the course of the conversation and how much information to disclose.
 Avoid talking about how hearing the story makes you feel, instead ask how the victim-survivor is doing and if they need anything.

 *source: The National Center for the Prosecution of Violence Against Women